 The majority of advisers listed belong to the Profession of Independent Financial Advisers (PIFA), which was formerly known as the Independent Financial Advisers Association of Australia (IFAAA), and if you are a member of PIFA then there is no need for you complete the declaration below.

-If you would like to be included on SuperGuide’s Independent Financial Advisers list, please complete and sign a copy of the declaration which can be downloaded by clicking the button below.
+If you would like to be included on SuperGuide’s list of independent financial advisers, please complete and sign a copy of the declaration which can be downloaded by clicking the button below.

 Please then fill out your details in the form below and attach your completed declaration.